-The AA Landscape Urbanism (AALU) is a Graduate programme of the Architectural Association explores the emergence of ‘TERRITORY’ as a field of DESIGN PRAXIS.
-Through this lenses the programme operates within contemporary conditions whereby urban environments are understood not as discrete independent collection of objects but rather as interconnected and related landscapes with far reaching implications at local and global scales.
-Their implications are best reflected in current environmental concerns such as climate change, energy crisis and wide-spread pollution but less apparent in their social and political implications, currently being disguise by ecological and sustainable design driven agendas for the ‘urbanised world’.
+The programme uses as a backbone the concept of ‘territory’ and sees it as a potential field of design praxis.
+Through these lens, it operates within contemporary conditions whereby urban environments are understood as intrinsically interconnected and related webs of consequential landscapes with implications at local, regional and planetary scales.
+These consequences are best reflected in current environmental concerns such as climate change, energy crisis, water/food/land consumption, and widespread pollution but less apparent in their social and political implications, currently being disguised by ecological and sustainable design driven agendas for the urbanised world.

-Hence the programme has been constantly evolving, integrating practices such as CARTOGRAPHY and new applications of technologies such as scripted simulations and GIS mapping, all of which are widely available in geographical disciplines but relatively untapped within disciplines engaged with large scale territories.
-Following a RESEARCH BY DESIGN METHODOLOGY, students develop the ability to abstract complex territorial formations and landscape based models to generate a set of novel guidelines that can potentially be deployed in comparable territories.
-These guidelines for new spatial outcomes provide an alternative to conventional planning projects, challenging how urban territories are designed and ultimately reconfigured.
+Following a research by design methodology, students develop the ability to abstract complex territorial formations and landscape-based models to generate novel guidelines that can potentially be deployed in comparable territories.
+These guidelines for new socio-spatial outcomes provide an alternative to conventional planning, urban design and metropolitan projects, challenging how urban territories are designed and ultimately reconfigured.